gpradinett/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 - What does SQL stand for
 - What’s MySQL
 - How to create a database in MySQL
-- What does DDL and DML stand for
+- What does `DDL` and `DML` stand for
-- How to CREATE or ALTER a table
+- How to `CREATE` or `ALTER` a table
-- How to SELECT data from a table
+- How to `SELECT` data from a table
-- How to INSERT, UPDATE or DELETE data
+- How to `INSERT`, `UPDATE` or `DELETE` data
-- What are subqueries
+- What are `subqueries`
 - How to use MySQL functions

+## Requirements

+- Allowed editors: vi, vim, emacs
+- All your files will be executed on Ubuntu 20.04 LTS using MySQL 8.0 (version 8.0.25)
+- All your files should end with a new line
+- All your SQL queries should have a comment just before (i.e. syntax above)
+- All your files should start by a comment describing the task
+- All SQL keywords should be in uppercase (SELECT, WHERE…)
+- A README.md file, at the root of the folder of the project, is mandatory
+- The length of your files will be tested using wc

 # More Info

 Comments for your SQL file:

 ```
 gpradinett$ cat my_script.sql
 -- 3 first students in the Batch ID=3